 \subsection{Example: the diamond}

 The \emph{diamond} of signature $(p,q)$ is the conformal manifold defined as $\D^{p,q}=\H^p\times\H^q$ endowed with the conformal class of the product metric $-g_{\H^p}+g_{\H^q}$.
-This conformal spacetime is conformally flat and can be identified with a proper domain of $\Ein^{p,q}$ (see \cite[Sect.
-3]{Cha_Gal}).
-In Lorentzian signature $(p,q)=(1,n)$, the diamond $\D^{1,n}=\R\times \H^n$ is conformally equivalent to a chronal diamond $I(x,y)$ of Minkowski space $\R^{1,n}$.
-The diamond is Markowitz hyperbolic, and its Markowitz pseudodistance can be computed fully.
+This conformal spacetime is conformally flat, and it can be identified with a proper domain of $\Ein^{p,q}$, see \cite[Sect.
+3]{Cha_Gal}.
+In Lorentzian signature $(p,q)=(1,n)$, the diamond $\D^{1,n}=\R\times \H^n$ is conformally equivalent to a chronal diamond $I(x,y)$ of the Minkowski space $\R^{1,n}$.
+The diamond is Markowitz hyperbolic, and its Markowitz pseudodistance can be fully computed.

 \begin{prop}[{\cite[Ex.
 4.2]{Cha_Gal}}] The Markowitz distance of $\D^{p,q}=\H^p\times \H^q$ between two points $x=(x_p,x_q)$ and $y=(y_p,y_q)$ is given by

 where $d$ denotes the hyperbolic distance. \end{prop}